Sineater333/EGT307/README.md

         kubectl delete secret mongodb-atlas-secret
         minikube pause # use minikube stop if u want to completely shuts down the container running the Kubernetes cluster.

-	Use this command to get the pipeline started:

-		docker run --rm -v ${PWD}/saved_model:/app/saved_model taiweien/project_mlp_group25 run all true

-	This will run all 4 models with fine tuning enabled.

 ## Ciii.
 How to Run: Kubernetes production (automated)

 If you want to deploy the entire stack, including cluster provisioning and secrets management with a single command, use the provided automation script.